cplusplus/draft/papers/nxxxx.md

  * The intent of the wording is unclear;
    this issue cannot be resolved editorially.

-JP 338: Accepted, fixed in 742f1086.
+JP 338: Accepted, fixed in [742f1086](https://github.com/cplusplus/draft/commit/742f1086).

-JP 339: Accepted, fixed in 25a08918.
+JP 339: Accepted, fixed in [25a08918](https://github.com/cplusplus/draft/commit/25a08918).

-JP 340: Accepted, fixed in f88f6747.
+JP 340: Accepted, fixed in [f88f6747](https://github.com/cplusplus/draft/commit/f88f6747).

-JP 341: Accepted, fixed in d545c37d.
+JP 341: Accepted, fixed in [d545c37d](https://github.com/cplusplus/draft/commit/d545c37d).

-JP 343: Accepted, fixed in 9252441e.
+JP 343: Accepted, fixed in [9252441e](https://github.com/cplusplus/draft/commit/9252441e).

-JP 348: Accepted, fixed in 01dea5f5.
+JP 348: Accepted, fixed in [01dea5f5](https://github.com/cplusplus/draft/commit/01dea5f5).

- * Adding the default template arguments here is likely not the best resolution in the long term.
+ * Per [iosfwd.syn]p1, the duplication of default template arguments between `<iosfwd>` and `<syncstream>` does not prevent a translation unit including both.
-   The explicit default template arguments, if implemented literally, would disallow including this header and `<iosfwd>` in the same translation unit.
+ * An LWG issue will be opened to consider whether we should require more of the iostreams headers to include `<iosfwd>`;
-   However, adding them here makes this header consistent with the rest of this Clause.
+   currently only `<ios>` and `<iostream>` are guaranteed to provide the forward declarations.
- * An LWG issue will be opened to consider whether we should require more of the iostreams headers to include `<iosfwd>` and which header inclusions should result in the default arguments being made available.
+   Similarly LWG should consider whether `<istream>` and `<ostream>` should be guaranteed to include `<ios>`.

-JP 349: Accepted, fixed in adcf12ea.
+JP 349: Accepted, fixed in [adcf12ea](https://github.com/cplusplus/draft/commit/adcf12ea).

  * See JP 348.

-JP 350: Accepted, fixed in 53b429c9.
+JP 350: Accepted, fixed in [53b429c9](https://github.com/cplusplus/draft/commit/53b429c9).

  * See JP 348.

-US 357: Accepted with modifications, fixed in af747d64.
+US 357: Accepted with modifications, fixed in [af747d64](https://github.com/cplusplus/draft/commit/af747d64).

  * **Modified resolution:**
    A different revised wording was chosen for the notes: